 Because laying a flagstone walkway was such back breaking work, I tried to add 2 or 3 flagstones a day over the course of a few weeks until I was done.

-Now that these flagstone walkways are done, I have more time to weed 🙂
+Now that ALL these flagstone walkways are done, I have more time to weed my garden beds. 🙂

-I hope this inspires you & answers all your questions about how to create the perfect flagstone walkway for your front or backyard.
+I hope this inspires you & answers all your questions about how to create the perfect large DIY flagstone walkway for your front or backyard.

 Don’t forget to add our DIY flagstone walkway to your favorite outdoor DIY project board on Pinterest!